mpaviotti/mpaviotti.github.com/index.markdown

 layout: page
 ---

-I am currently a postdoc researcher (RA) at Imperial College London in the [Functional Programming group][func-group] and Visiting Researcher at University of Kent where I was previously an RA.
+I am currently a postdoc researcher (RA) at Imperial College London (UK) in the [Functional Programming group][func-group] and Visiting Researcher at University of Kent where I was previously an RA.

-I did my Ph.D. at ITU Copenhagen in 2016, Denmark, on [Denotational Semantics in Synthetic Guarded Domain Theory][phdthesis].
+I did my Ph.D. at ITU Copenhagen (Denmark) in 2016 on [Denotational Semantics in Synthetic Guarded Domain Theory][phdthesis].
 I also spent six months of my Ph.D. at Aarhus University within the Logic and Semantics Group.

 I am interested in semantics of programming languages, functional programming, recursion schemes, category theory, mathematical logic and type theory.